joshuatobin/joshuatobin.github.io/index.md

 * Manage, monitor, maintain our squads wide variety of internal applications.
 Python, Node, Golang etc.
 * Helping to manage and mentor service teams for a large migration of legacy services to our internal kubernetes platform.
 * Worked to implement an Okta IDP implementation within our GovCloud enviroment for solving a long standing internal issue.
-* Apart of various high visability projects across the organization to save millions of dollars of business working directly with customers.
+* Apart of various high visability projects across the organization to save millions of dollars of ACV working directly with customers.

 ### Lead Engineer - Security and Compliance Automation - [Salesforce](https://www.salesforce.com/) / [Heroku](https://www.heroku.com/about)